farhadnowzari/easy-js-camera/README.md

 function switchCamera(tryAgain = false) {
     this.camera.switch(tryAgain)
         .catch(() => {
-            if(tryAgain) return; // This line prevent loops.
+            if(tryAgain) return; // This line prevents loops.
 Because the tryAgain may also fail this.camera.switch(true);
         });
 }